 - Cooling the building: In hot summer time, the building is heating up above 25° C, while the geothermal probe temperature is around 12° C. I have a low temperature floor heating system, so the idea is to make a ‘free cooling’ system where the fluid in the floor heating system is cooled by the lower temperature of the ground.

-In addition, I’m using a small outdoor pool with the extra energy available during summer time.
+:idea: In addition, I’m using a small outdoor pool with the extra energy available during summer time.

 Everything is still somewhat experimental, but to deal with the above two cases, I installed

 - Cooling Heat Exchanger between the buffer/floor system and the geothermal flow.

 - Floor Cooling Mixing Valve to control the floor cooling temperature.
 I need to make sure that the temperature does not go into the condensation state.

 - Buffer Cooling Mixing Valve to limit the temperature going into the geothermal/cooling heat exchanger from the buffer.
 I’m using PE as geothermal pipe, and although PE is stable up to 60-80° C, I want to limit the heat going into the pipe.

 - Cooling/Heating Switch which turns either cooling or heating on.
 It has an extra helping relays which is used by the controller.

 The schematics below shows the hydraulic system: